NikhilBagwe/Learn-React/04 - Hooks.md

 - Because React cannot keep track of local variables.
 - React says that everytime you want your UI to be in sync with your variable use "State".
 - React keeps track of all State variables.
-- So whenever we update a state variable, the comp. automatically re-renders.
+- So whenever we update a state variable, the component automatically re-renders i.e the whole component is destroyed and created once again and this whole process happens very fast.
+BTS Reconcilation happens.
 - React by default has One way data binding.
 But using state we can acheive Two way data binding.

 ## Hooks :